 Booties, and their early fall cousins, shooties or shoe booties, have almost become synonymous with fall footwear.
 Sure we’ll wear other shoes, but when we really want to achieve that autumn-like style we’ll want to slip into some suede, leather or animal embossed booties.

-This year we’re also seeing a lot of animal print and embossed flats, buckles and chains, suede and leather, d’orsays and slight heels.
+This year we’re still seeing a lot of animal print and embossed flats, buckles and chains, suede and leather, d’orsays and slight heels.
 Slides and mules are still in fashion, but loafers are definitely trending, too.
 In fact, there’s a whole “man shoe” trend riding high right now.
+Another trend I’m noticing is gun metal leather and faux leather shoes.
+I ordered these gun metal loafers from Talbots yesterday and can’t wait to get them.
+They’ll look so sporty and elevated with black or blue denim.

 Finally in the shoe department, most of us gals will want to have a pair of sneakers on hand for truly casual looks.
-You’ll find fashion sneakers ranging from the traditional to wedge heels to platforms.
+You’ll find fashion sneakers ranging from the traditional to platforms.
 And you’ll also find sneakers in animal print and embossing as well as suede.

 I suggest looking for a bag in a neutral that works well with your selected wardrobe neutral.
 So if you wear a lot of black, you may want to go with a black or grey handbag.
 Or if you wear more browns, you might want a handbag in maple, saddle leather or dark brown.